hashgraph/stablecoin-studio/cli/README.md

 ## Factories

-We provide default addresses for the factories that we have deployed for anyone to use that are updated whenever a new version is released.
+We provide default addresses for the factories that we have deployed for anyone to use that is updated whenever a new version is released.

 | Contract name  | Address      | Network    |
 | -------------- | ------------ | ---------- |